 Video surveillance is an old task of the security domain.
 However, from the time that systems were monitored exclusively by humans to current solutions based on video analytics, much water has passed under the bridge.

 Facial and license plate recognition (LPR) techniques can be used to identify people and vehicles in real-time and make appropriate decisions.
 For instance, it’s possible to search for a suspect both in real-time and in stored video footage, or to recognize authorized personnel and grant access to a secured facility.

 Crowd management is another key function of security systems.
 Cutting edge video analysis tools can make a big difference in places such as shopping malls, hospitals, stadiums, and airports.
 These tools can provide an estimated crowd count in real time and trigger alerts when a threshold is reached or surpassed.
 They can also analyze crowd flow to detect movement in unwanted or prohibited directions.

 In the video above, a surveillance system was trained to recognize people in real-time.
 This lays the groundwork for obtaining other results.
 The most immediate: a count of the number of people passing by daily.
-More advanced goals, based on historical data, might be to determine the "normal" flow of people according to the day of the week and time of day, and generate alerts in case of unusual traffic.
+More advanced goals, based on historical data, might be to determine the "normal" flow of people according to the day of the week and time and generate alerts in case of unusual traffic.
 If the monitored area is pedestrian-only, the system could be trained to detect unauthorized objects such as motorcycles or cars and, again, trigger some kind of alert.

 This is one of the great advantages of these approaches: video content analysis systems can be trained to detect specific events, sometimes with a high degree of sophistication.
 One such example is to detect fires as soon as possible.
 Or, in the case of airports, to raise an alert when someone enters a forbidden area or walks against the direction intended for passengers.
 Another great use case is the real-time detection of unattended baggage in a public space.